 MCI guidelines require that when printing the prescription which contains both the brand and the generic, the generic name should be in CAPS.
 Your prescription layout should be customizable to support such formatting changes, and open-ended for more such changes as they get introduced.

-Clinicea does all of the above, and has an exhaustive list of generics which is regularly updated, fully supports brand and/or generics, as well as has customizable prescriptions.
+Clinicea does all of the above and has an exhaustive list of generics which is regularly updated, fully supports the brand and/or generics, as well as has customizable prescriptions.